arkovia/acts/human-rights-act.md

 ## Part 2: Rights
 ### Section 1: List
-1. Everyone has the right to life from birth.
+1. Everyone has the right to life from conception.
 2. No one shall be subjected cruel, inhumane or degrading torture, treatment or punishment.
 3. Everyone the right to criticise all forms of of ideas, or ideologies, whether it may be offensive or not.
 4. Everyone below the age of 17 must not directly serve in conflict.